History of the Everglades Chapter of the Good Sam Club

 At the second campout, October 1969, at Fisheating Creek, they were joined by five more families.

-The third meeting was held at the Hokoiskee Island Park.
+The third meeting was held at the Chokoloskee Island Park.
 While there, they decided on the name “Everglades”.
-They thought it fitting, since they were camping that weekend almost in the middle of the Florida Everglades.
+They thought it fitting since they were camping that weekend almost in the middle of the Florida Everglades.

 By January 1970, they were getting more new members.
 Doug Adset and Family joined the fifth campout at Morehaven Locks.
 Frank Freeland had been elected President and he appointed Wagonmasters for each campout.